Sarah Michelle Gellar Mistakenly Tweeted Condolences For Death Of Boy George, Not George Michael While Celebrities Mourn The Loss Of Yet Another Superstar in 2016

 — Hollywood Reporter (@THR) December 26, 2016

-According to The Hollywood Reporter, George Michael’s manager, Michael Lippman, has since confirmed that the cause of death for the pop superstar was heart failure.
+According to the Hollywood Reporter, George Michael’s manager, Michael Lippman, has since confirmed that the cause of death for the pop superstar was heart failure.
 Lippman has said he is devastated after hearing that George Michael passed away.
 He did confirm that the singer was found “in bed, lying peacefully.”
 There was no foul play surrounding the death of the great singer.
-It was also revealed that George was seemingly in good health and hadn’t been suffering any great illness prior to his death.
+It was also revealed that George was seemingly in good health and hadn’t been suffering any great illness before his death.

 It’s no secret that 2016 has been a hard year with many celebrity deaths.
 George Michael joins Leonard Cohen, David Bowie, and Prince as the list of music legends lost over the past year gets longer and even more shocking.